Ace1928/ollama_toolkit/docs/README.md

 We welcome improvements to the documentation!
 To contribute:

-1. Fork the repository
+1. Fork the repository from https://github.com/Ace1928/ollama_toolkit
 2. Make your changes following our Eidosian principles
-3. Submit a pull request
+3. Submit a pull request to https://github.com/Ace1928/ollama_toolkit

 ## 📜 Documentation Standards